kingjon3377/poetrytex/README.md

 	\renewcommand{\defaultfontfamily}{MyFontFamily}

-`\altern{char}` - The altern command outputs the stylistic alternative for any character passed in using `\fontface:+salt`
+`\altern{char}` - The altern command outputs the stylistic alternative for any character passed in using `\defaultfontfamily:+salt`

-There are also several special font families defined based on the current `\fontface`.
+There are also several special font families defined based on the current default font family.
 These include:

 `\useligatures` - Includes current Common and Rare ligatures.
 `\usediscretionary` - Includes Common, Rare, and Discretionary ligatures.
 `\useordinals` - Sets the vertical position of some characters to Ordinal.